microsoft/azure-iot-developer-kit/docs/_docs/05-firmware-upgrading.md

 {% include toc icon="columns" %}

-## Upgrade Firmware
+## Upgrade the bootloader for IoT DevKit

-Follow bellowing steps to upgrade your DevKit firmware to [latest version]({{"/versions" | absolute_url }}).
+Follow bellowing steps to download the [latest version]({{"/versions" | absolute_url }}) of default firmware for IoT DevKit, and upgrade the bootloader.

 ### Step 1.
-Connect DevKit to your computer via USB
+Connect IoT DevKit to your computer via USB

-Once the DevKit is connected, in Windows you see a new USB mass storage device in Windows Explorer called `AZ3166`.
+Once the IoT DevKit is connected, in Windows you see a new USB mass storage device in Windows Explorer called `AZ3166`.

 ### Step 2.
 Upgrade firmware

-1. Download the latest firmware.
+1. Download the latest version of default firmware for IoT DevKit which includes the bootloader.

 	[<i class='fa fa-download'></i> Download](https://aka.ms/devkit/prod/firmware/latest){: .click-download-tracker .btn .btn--success .btn--large}

 2. Drag & drop the `.bin` file you downloaded to `AZ3166` device.

 3. Wait until the file is copied, then the DevKit will reboot to the latest firmware.